 IA‑CEPA offers win-win opportunities for business in both countries.
 Building on the benefits of the ASEAN-Australia-New Zealand Free Trade Agreement, IA‑CEPA provides improved goods access to the markets of both countries.
 IA-CEPA is leading to stronger value-chains between Australian and Indonesian business, working together to become a regional powerhouse.

 Key outcomes for trade in goods are:

-- Over 99 per cent of Australian originating goods exports to Indonesia will enter duty free or under significantly improved or preferential arrangements.
+- Over 99 per cent of Australian originating goods exports to Indonesia enter duty free or under significantly improved or preferential arrangements.

-- For the first time in an Australian FTA, non-tariff measures will have their own dedicated chapter, including a bilateral co-operative mechanism.
+- For the first time in an Australian FTA, non-tariff measures have their own dedicated chapter, including a bilateral co-operative mechanism.

 Under IA‑CEPA, Indonesia will eliminate tariffs on 6.2 per cent of tariff lines for manufactured and other goods, (on top of existing elimination under AANZFTA covering 92.0 per cent of tariff lines).
 By 2025, 99.8% of imports of manufactured and other goods from Australia will be duty-free.

 Australian exports of minerals and fuels to Indonesia were worth an estimated $3.9 billion in 2021-22.